pedroculque/leanplum_flutter/README.md

 ### Android

 Before following the previous tutorial.
 You need to open the application build.gradle and change two things :
-- You need to add the Firebase Messaging dependency to your application, to be able to initialize the SDK.
+- You need to add the 'Firebase Messaging dependency to your application', to be able to initialize the SDK.
 - You need to add the Leanplum dependency to your application, to be able to initialize the SDK.

 ```